fangwei123456/spikingjelly/docs/source/tutorials/en/triton_flexsn.rst

     print(v.mean()) # tensor(-0.2750, device='cuda:0', grad_fn=<MeanBackward0>)
     print(rho.mean()) # tensor(0.4842, device='cuda:0', grad_fn=<MeanBackward0>)

-The construction of :class:`FlexSN <spikingjelly.activation_based.neuron.FlexSN>` requires the following arguments:
+The construction of :class:`FlexSN <spikingjelly.activation_based.neuron.flexsn.FlexSN>` requires the following arguments:

 * ``core`` : a function that describes the single-step neuron dynamics, with the signature ``[*inputs, *states] -> [*outputs, *states]``.
 * ``num_inputs, num_states, num_outputs`` : the numbers of inputs, state variables, and outputs, which should be consistent with the signature of ``core``.